Cyrano (film): Production

 It was announced in August 2020 that Metro-Goldwyn-Mayer had acquired the rights to the film, which was written by Erica Schmidt, based on her stage musical Cyrano.
 The film was produced by Working Title Films, and Joe Wright was set to direct.
-Peter Dinklage and Haley Bennett will reprise their roles from the stage musical, with Ben Mendelsohn and Brian Tyree Henry also cast.
+Peter Dinklage and Haley Bennett reprised their roles from the stage musical, with Ben Mendelsohn and Brian Tyree Henry also cast.
 Kelvin Harrison Jr. joined the cast in September 2020.
 Bashir Salahuddin later joined the cast to replace Henry.
 Music for the film was written by members of the National, who also wrote the music and lyrics for the stage musical.

 Principal photography began in Sicily (Noto, Syracuse, Scicli) in October 2020, during the COVID-19 pandemic in Italy.
 All of the vocal performances for the musical numbers were recorded live on set.

 Music

 The film's opening number, "Someone To Say," was released as a single on October 8, 2021, followed by "Somebody Desperate" on December 3, 2021.
 The latter song was written exclusively for the film and plays during the end credits.
 The soundtrack was released on Decca Records on December 10, 2021.